Voces y Caras: Latinx Communities of North Florida [

 Research, the Florida Undergraduate Research Association, and the Florida Digital

-in San Luis Potosí in November 2023 and are co-authors of a forthcoming article.[9]
+in San Luis Potosí in November 2023 and are co-authors of a recent article [

 More importantly, Voces y Caras has provided all participants the opportunity to better understand themselves and